JasonGROSSO/Moonshot-project/documents/report/written-report.md

     - Goal: Start the interpreter with the specified parameters.
     - Preconditions: All parameters are provided and valid.
     - Main Flow:
-        1. User clicks a button or confirms to start analysis.
+        1. The user clicks a button or confirms to start the analysis.
         2. The interpreter is launched with the given file and component details.
         3. The interpreter processes the file and searches for the component.
-    - Postconditions: Interpreter runs and analyzes the specified file/component.
+    - Postconditions: The interpreter runs and analyzes the specified file/component.

 5. Print Information About the Component

     - Actor: Interpreter (system)
     - Goal: Display relevant information about the specified component.
-    - Preconditions: Interpreter has found the component in the file.
+    - Preconditions: The interpreter has found the component in the file.
     - Main Flow:
-        1. Interpreter recognizes the component during analysis.
+        1. The interpreter recognizes the component during analysis.
         2. Interpreter prints a single line with:
             - Who called the component
             - The value before the call
             - The value after the call
-        3. User sees the output in the interface or terminal.
+        3. The user sees the output in the interface or terminal.
-    - Postconditions: User receives concise, relevant information about the component's lifecycle.
+    - Postconditions: The user receives concise, relevant information about the component's lifecycle.

 ---